 What is the life expectancy of a thermal scope?

-Aiming any form of the camera at a high-intensity energy source can damage sensors and processors.
+Aiming any form of the camera at a high-intensity heat source can damage sensors and processors.
 As a result, it is not advised.
-On the other hand, some infrared lenses provide additional protection against charged materials.
+On the other hand, some infrared cameras lense provide additional protection against charged materials.
 When combined with a picture of the sun, it might result in phantom images.

 What’s a good thermal scope for the money?